kragen/derctuo/markdown/toolpath-optimization.md

-The invention of reusable approaches that can be applied to many parts of a design is not limited to physical tooling, though; things like "gusset", "tube", and "truss" are commonly useful to reduce the mental effort of mechanical engineering, and things like "differential pair", "negative feedback", and "cascode" are commonly useful in the same way in analog electronic design.
+The invention of reusable approaches that can be applied to many parts of a design is not limited to physical tooling, though; things like “gusset”, “tube”, and “truss” are commonly useful to reduce the mental effort of mechanical engineering, and things like “differential pair”, “negative feedback”, and “cascode” are commonly useful in the same way in analog electronic design.

-There's a hypothesis that the reason structures like bipinnate compound leaves occur in totally unrelated families of plants (ferns, mimosas, and fishtail palms, for example) is that they are computationally simple to describe in some absolute sense.
-But another possibility is that they're simple to describe *in terms of highly conserved plant genetic capabilities*.
-With this in mind, you could imagine optimizing not a specific toolpath itself but a sort of "genome" or "program" to generate a toolpath — an indirection in the design process analogous to the indirection of a reusable drillbit in the construction process.
+There’s a hypothesis that the reason structures like bipinnate compound leaves occur in totally unrelated families of plants (ferns, mimosas, and fishtail palms, for example) is that they are computationally simple to describe in some absolute sense.
+But another possibility is that they’re simple to describe *in terms of highly conserved plant genetic capabilities*.
+With this in mind, you could imagine optimizing not a specific toolpath itself but a sort of “genome” or “program” to generate a toolpath — an indirection in the design process analogous to the indirection of a reusable drillbit in the construction process.
 Doing this successfully will give a design containing reusable parts, not just in the sense of actual immutable